Docs / For maintainers & developers / 05

 cli agents

 The CLI is optional.
-A compute key is a capped OpenRouter credential for opub's allowed model providers.
+A compute key is an OpenRouter-compatible API key funded by donated compute.
+Each key has a dollar limit set by the maintainer.
 Use it with any compatible tool or workflow; sessions just won't be linked if you use the key directly.

 Install